Modeling gravitational wave sources in the MillenniumTNG simulations: Methods

-To first order, the only difference between the post-processing and on-the-fly modes of \arepogw\ is that in the latter it is not possible to recover the exact positions of merger events associated with the same star particle.
-However, upon closer inspection, one cannot expect an identical sequence of merger events for a given star particle in the two modes, even when analyzing the \textit{same} simulation.
+To first order, the only difference between the post-processing and on-the-fly modes of \arepogw\ is that, as previously discussed, in the former it is not possible to recover the exact positions of merger events associated with the same star particle.
+However, upon closer inspection, one cannot expect an identical sequence of merger events for a given star particle in the two modes, even when analyzing the same simulation.
 This discrepancy is caused by two main effects.
 First, the time step over which a star particle evolves is fixed in post-processing, but adaptive in the on-the-fly mode.
 Although both approaches rely on the same power-of-two time-step hierarchy \citep[see][for more details]{Springel2010}, this can still introduce small variations in the recorded merger times.
 Second, our modeling is inherently stochastic: \sevn\ tables are sampled with a probability $p^*$, defined in eq.~(\ref{eq:prob}), which is then compared to a uniformly distributed random number.
 Both operational modes of \arepogw\ parallelize execution through the Message Passing Interface (MPI) library and random numbers are generated independently by each MPI task.
 Consequently, the precise sequence of merger events also depends on the MPI task processing the parent star particle.
 In the on-the-fly mode, this picture becomes more complex because (star) particles can be exchanged among MPI tasks during runtime to maintain optimal workload balance in \arepo\ \citep[][]{Springel2010}.
 In practice, however, provided that merger events are sufficiently well sampled, stochasticity should only introduce negligible differences between the two modes.
+We present a more quantitative assessment of how the two operational modes of \arepogw\ affect the properties of GW progenitor events within the same simulation in Appendix~\ref{sec:appendixA}.

 We would like to stress that the approach to generate GW catalogues described in this section has a wider scope of applicability than the MTNG simulation suite.
 Indeed, although the algorithm we implemented depends on the stellar evolution routines adopted in the MTNG simulations, such routines are at the foundations of several galaxy formation physics models implemented in \arepo\ that are targeted to study different aspects of structure formation.
 These include, among others, the Illustris and IllustrisTNG models \citep[][]{Vogelsberger2014a, Pillepich2018}, on which the MTNG simulations are based and that focus on formation and evolution of a complete galaxy population, the Auriga project \citep[][]{Grand2017}, which is centered on the formation of galaxies like the Milky Way, and the SMUGGLE model that includes more realistic prescriptions for ISM structure and stellar feedback \citep[][]{Marinacci2019}.
 Moreover, our approach can be easily ported to other hydrodynamical simulation codes or used to postprocess calculations not performed with \arepo\ given the limited amount of information on star particles (e.g., initial mass, birth time, metallicity, and assumed IMF) necessary as an input.